<img src="https://ws.zoominfo.com/pixel/pIUYSip8PKsGpxhxzC1V" width="1" height="1" style="display: none;">

 Want more regulatory news and updates?

-Watch our 2025 Regulatory Expectations & Enforcement Webinar on demand.
+Register for our 2026 Regulatory Expectations & Enforcement Update webinar.

 watch the webinar